Hispanic Heritage Month - Cleary Gottlieb - Souls of a Movement project by CARLOS VON DER HEYDE

 “Souls of a Movement” is an ongoing photo-documentary project on the protagonists of various social protests that have intermittently erupted in New York, Washington DC, London and other cities, around racial justice, bodily autonomy and medical freedom, gender identity, freedom of speech, war/peace, mass surveillance, and other human rights issues.

-For Freedoms - Wide Awakes 2020 National Billboard Campaign - Souls of a Movement project by CARLOS VON DER HEYDE
+For Freedoms - Wide Awakes National Billboard Campaign - Souls of a Movement project (Norfolk, VA) by CARLOS VON DER HEYDE

 A portrait from Carlos´ Souls of a Movement project was used by artist Ebony Brown for her “Who’s in Control of Your Narrative?” billboard installed in Norfolk, VA, as part of the 2020 Awakening campaign organized by For Freedoms.